-For completeness, in Figure 8 we also show dialogue flow diagrams for the datasets not yet depicted in Figure 6 or 7.
+Finally, in Figure 8 we show the dialogue flow diagrams for the datasets that do not fall into the previous two categories, i.e., in which $QA \approx RF$.
 Notice how symmetry of speaker roles in social dialogues causes the diagrams to be symmetric as well.
+In Meena and PersonaH datasets the speakers were instructed to have a casual chat without any specific roles assigned.
 We refer to these dialogues as information-sharing dialogues, in contrast with information-seeking dialogues.